Kunnakudi Vaidyanathan: Early life

 Kunnakudi Vaidyanathan was born on 2 March 1935 and was trained by his father, Ramaswamy Sastry.
+His father, sang and played a variety of instruments such as Flute, Jalatharangam and Veena.
 He was the brother of Kunnakudi Subbalakshmi.

 Career

 The violin was his forte.
 He was known for his dexterity and subtlety in handling the violin, he catered not only to the music scholar but also to the layman.
 His play reflected his own different moods and the demands of his audience with whom he established and enjoyed a good rapport.
 He dwelled with ease and competence in the high as well as the low octaves.

 At the age of 12, he accompanied great stalwarts like Ariyakudi Ramanuja Iyengar, Semmangudi Srinivasa Iyer and Maharajapuram Santhanam in concerts.
 He also performed with Nadaswaram vidwans like T.N.Rajarathinam Pillai and Thiruvenkadu Subramania Pillai.

 He stopped accompanying vocal artistes in 1976 to concentrate more on solo concerts.
-He was famous for his fingering techniques on the violin.
-His interest in new attempts and innovations led him to work with veteran thavil vidwan Valayapatti_A._R._Subramaniam.
+He was famous for his unique string control techniques on the violin.
+His interest in new attempts and innovations led him to work with veteran thavil vidwan Valaiyapatti A.R.Subramaniyam.
 They performed over 3,000 shows together.
 Vaidyanathan had deep faith in the therapeutic merits of music.

 Film music

 He also made a significant contribution to Tamil devotional music.
 A. P. Nagarajan giving him his first break in the movie Vaa Raja Vaa.
-He had several hits such as Agathiyar in which "Sirkazhi govindarajan" Acted as Agathiyar.
+He had several hits such as Agathiyar in which Sirkazhi Govindarajan Acted as Agathiyar.
 And Raja Raja Chozhan, for which he scored music, were also phenomenal hits.

-Vaidyanathan made a special appearance in the 2005 Tamil movie Anniyan directed by Shankar, on the Tyagaraja Aradhana festival sequence for the song Iyengaaru Veetu which is a recreation of the real festival.
+Vaidyanathan made an uncredited appearance in the 2005 Tamil movie Anniyan directed by Shankar, on the Tyagaraja Aradhana festival sequence for the song Iyengaaru Veetu which is a recreation of the real festival.
 He had guest appearances in many other films.

 He tried his hand at film production with a feature film in Tamil Thodi Ragam, with T. N. Seshagopalan in the lead, which failed to enthuse the audience.